ArdentHeavyIndustries/syzygryd/README-ON-THE-PLAYA.txt

   commented out (please don't comment out the entire method itself)

-- does ShowControl.pde have the proper config.  i (rich) *think* it ought to be the following, but J should confirm:
+- does ShowControl.pde have the proper config.  i (rich) *think* it ought to be the following, but J should confirm: [Jonathan has confirmed]

      SEND_DMX = true;
      SYZYVYZ = false;